AICP/vendor_aicp/docs/aicpInfo.md

 <bool translatable="false" name="config_wifi_background_scan_support">true</bool>
 ```

-If you have a sm8150 device, why not enable WiFi display?
-Only prerequisite is you must have a rule for the "r_submix" in audio_policy.conf file.
+If you have an sm8150 device, why not enable WiFi display?
+The only prerequisite is you must have a rule for the "r_submix" in the audio_policy.conf file.
 ```
 <bool name="config_enableWifiDisplay">true</bool>
 ```

-If you plan to use the above overlay,Use this as well.
+If you plan to use the above overlay use this as well.
 ```
 <bool name="config_wifiDisplaySupportsProtectedBuffers">true</bool>
 ```